 Deburring refers to smoothing methods in which bits of metal or other materials left from welding procedures are worn away.
 Peening is a process that lightly cracks the surface of some rigid materials to create a layer of cracks that actually helps increase the performance of some materials with compression stress.

 Glass beads are popular for a couple of reasons.
-Like walnut shells, the beads are not harmful to the environment.
+Like walnut shells and crushed corn cob, the beads are not harmful to the environment.
 Sand blasting media, on the other hand, contains trace amounts of silica that can be damaging to human lungs and surrounding plants.

 Also, sand media is very difficult to contain and reclaim because of its small size, but glass beads can be cleaned up easily and recycled for continued use.
 Many glass beads are specifically produced for use in the glass bead blasting process.
 Although it is safer to blast with beads than with other materials, personal protective equipment should always be worn when blasting.